 Defy Extreme Stain is a semi-transparent stain that seems closer to a transparent in that it does not mask the wood grain but rather highlights the natural tones.
 We used the Light Walnut color for our test deck.
 The Light Walnut is not a brown color but rather a reddish brown color.
 The customer was happy with the appearance but if you are looking for a brown, then try their newer Butternut.

 Preventing UV Graying at 2 Year Mark: 9

 The Defy Extreme offers excellent resistance to UV fading.
 Testing over the two years showed very little color loss on the vertical railings.
 The horizontal flooring should very good color retention as well.
 The Extreme contains zinc oxide nanoparticles.
 These particles seem to offer an additional layer of UV filtering.

 Wear/Tear and Peeling: 7.5

-For a semi-transparent water based decking stain, the Defy Extreme is excellent at diving deep into the wood grain.
+For a semi-transparent water-based decking stain, the Defy Extreme is excellent at diving deep into the wood grain.
 We have used and seen numerous water-based acrylic stains and the Defy Extreme penetrates the wood grain better than the others.
 Very close to the penetration abilities of an oil based stain.
-Some wearing around table chairs and wood knots was noticeable otherwise, the stain was very intact.
+Some wearing around table chairs and wood knots were noticeable otherwise, the stain was very intact.